 Assess knowledge of current events: Pannel members assess how well-informed candidates are about current events, news, and trends.
 This can help evaluate their awareness and engagement with the world around them.

-Evaluate thought process: This interview round evaluates the thought process of candidates by observing how spontaneously they can deliver ideas, how well they can analyze and synthesize information, and how logically they can structure their arguments.
+Evaluate thought process: This interview round evaluates candidates' thought processes by observing how spontaneously they can deliver ideas, how well they can analyze and synthesize information, and how logically they can structure their arguments.

-Assess language skills: Experts assesses candidates’ language skills, including their pronunciation, vocabulary, and use of grammar.
+Assess language skills: Experts assess candidates’ language skills, including their pronunciation, vocabulary, and grammar use.

-Test teamwork and decision-making skills: It tests whether a candidate is a good listener, team player, and decision-maker.
-This can help evaluate their ability to collaborate effectively and make sound decisions in a group setting.
+Test teamwork and decision-making skills: This test determines whether a candidate is a good listener, team player, and decision-maker.
+It can help evaluate their ability to collaborate effectively and make sound decisions in a group setting.

 Importance of Group Discussion